julianlam/feps/fep/fc48/fep-fc48.md

 A generic server SHOULD support other activity types defined in the [ActivityPub] specification.

-Other activities MUST NOT have side-effects.
-Any additional operations, such as collection updates, MUST be specified using the `result` property or sent as separate activities.
+Other activities MUST NOT have implicit side-effects.
+Any side-effects, such as collection updates, MUST be specified by clients as additional activities.
+Clients can embed them into an activity using the `result` property, or send them as separate activities.

 ## Managing collections

 A generic server MUST automatically create `inbox`, `outbox` and other actor collections defined in the ActivityPub specification after registering an actor.

-A generic server MUST create the collection specified in `target` property when a client publishes `Add` or `Move` activity.
-To create an empty collection, clients can publish an `Add` activity without `object`.
+Other collections MUST be created by clients using `Create` activities where `object` is an empty collection.

 ## References